fortio/multicurl/README.md

 Fetches a URL from all the IPs of a given host.
 Optionally repeat until an expected result code is obtained from all addresses.
 It will also print information about certificates, including the shortest expiration found.

+The new package import is now [fortio.org/multicurl](https://pkg.go.dev/fortio.org/multicurl) from 1.14 onward (git remains here on github)

 ## Installation

 If you have a recent go installation already: